 by Guest on Aug 3, 2010

-The shape with your pools is important.
-In ground pools come in oval, kidney, and square shapes.
-Above ground pools on the other hand are only available in round or oval If you have a large family or a lot of friends who like to swim, you’ll want to get a shape that can support a lot of swimming.
+The shape of your pools is important.
+In the ground, pools come in oval, kidney, and square shapes.
+Above ground pools, on the other hand, are only available in round or oval If you have a large family or a lot of friends who like to swim, you’ll want to get a shape that can support a lot of swimming.

 Size is also important, especially for families.
-Above ground pools are much smaller than in ground pools.
-Pools that are in the ground are a lot bigger, and offer you several different sizes to choose from.
+Above the ground, pools are much smaller than in ground pools.
+Pools that are in the ground are a lot bigger and offer you several different sizes to choose from.
 They cost a lot more than above ground pools though.
 Above ground swimming pools use less water, although they will also limit what you can do in your pool.

-Installation is also a consideration with your pool.
+Installation is also a consideration of your pool.
 You can normally install above ground swimming pools by yourself with little to no help, in a few hours.
-In ground pools on the other hand, take several days to install and they must be done by a professional.
+In ground pools, on the other hand, take several days to install and they must be done by a professional.
 This can get costly as well, racking up a hefty bill before you realize it.

 Making that final choice really comes down to what you hope to get from your pool.
 If you need a lot of space or want to swim laps, an in ground pool is your best choice.
 If you need a smaller pool for yourself or your kids, an above ground pool would suffice.
 The choice is entirely up to you though, and what works best for you.
 If you are on a budget or don’t have a lot of money to spend - you would be better off going with an above ground swimming pool.